rezreal/Tobii-EyeX-Web-Socket-Server/README.md

 ## Synopsis

-**Tobii Web Socket Server** is a Web Socket Server that wraps the Tobii EyeX SDK and transmits the data through web sockets.
-It is primarily used for [EyeNav](https://github.com/sradevski/eyenav) although you may use it in your application.
+**Tobii Web Socket Server** is a Web Socket Server that wraps the Tobii Interaction SDK and transmits the data through web sockets.
+It is a fork of
 ## Usage

 You can download an executable if you don't want to compile the project by yourself.
 To do that, simply download the [Release Folder](Release/) to a location of your choice.